jamiewri/snapshot-securing-access-to-kubernetes-with-boundary/README.md

 ## Summary
 This repo deploys Boundary and Vault into a GKE Kubernetes cluster and configures them to demonstrate an example workflow where by a developer uses Boundary to request Just-In-Time access to their application namespace.

+A Youtube video of me presenting this demo is available [here](https://www.youtube.com/watch?v=69UFSAIDQgM).

 ## Prerequisites